Racing at CSC during Covid-19

 We have two new large orange buoys available which make ideal start lines and windward marks.

 Put the course of the board, and limit the number of buoys in the course so the sailors can remember the course!

 Safety Boat Helms

-For very experienced, confident and fit SBH's and when the conditions are deemed safe enough by the OOD, a SBC crew isn't necessary.
+For very experienced, confident and fit SBH's and when the conditions are deemed safe enough by the OOD, a SBC crew isn't always necessary.

 You must read and understand the risk's involved of operating sailing during the Covid-19 period: Latest Risk Assessment